 Noisy waste lines are a more common problem now that most main waste lines are plastic (PVC) rather than cast iron.
-The fastest and most reliable (but not necessarily the least expensive) solution is to install a heavy vinyl sound barrier with a foam backing called “noise barrier with decoupler”.
+The fastest and most reliable (but not necessarily the least expensive) solution is to install an acoustic pipe wrap insulation with a foam backing called “noise barrier with decoupler”.

 Mass Loaded Vinyl Pipe Wrap with Decoupler